 The ratio of height at withers to length of body is 10:11.

 The temperament is faithful, with keenness in sense and high alertness.

 Eyes: Triangular, not too small, and dark brown in colour.
 The outer corners of the eyes are slightly upturned.

 Ears: Relatively small, triangular, slightly inclining forward and firmly pricked.

-NECK: Thick, strong, and well balanced with the head and the body.
+Thick, strong, and well balanced with the head and the body.